Red Heat (1988 film)

-Red Heat is a 1988 American buddy cop action film directed, co-written, and co-produced by Walter Hill and starring Arnold Schwarzenegger as Soviet policeman Ivan Danko, and Jim Belushi as Chicago police detective Art Ridzik.
+Red Heat is a 1988 American buddy cop action comedy film directed, co-written, and co-produced by Walter Hill and starring Arnold Schwarzenegger as Soviet policeman Ivan Danko, and Jim Belushi as Chicago police detective Art Ridzik.
 Finding themselves on the same case, Danko and Ridzik work as partners to catch a cunning and deadly Georgian drug kingpin, Viktor Rostavili (Ed O'Ross), who killed Danko's previous partner.
 Most of the scenes set in the Soviet Union were actually shot in Hungary.
-Schwarzenegger was paid a salary of $8 million for his role in the film.
+Schwarzenegger was paid $8 million for his role in the film.
+The film is dedicated to the memory of Bennie Dobbins, who died while filming in Austria.